 Appointments are necessary for immigrant visa interviews.
 Everyone applying for immigrant visa or K visa must appear in person: the principal applicant and eligible accompanying family members or derivatives.
 Petitioners are not required to appear at the time of the visa interview; however, they are welcome to do so if they wish.

-Visa interviews are conducted on Monday and Thursday mornings, with the exception of U.S. and Argentine holidays.
+Visa interviews are conducted during the morning, with the exception of U.S. and Argentine holidays.
 We strive to process all applicants promptly and efficiently, but please plan for the process to take 2-3 hours.
 Please be advised that your case will be delayed further if you are missing documents.
 Please do not purchase a plane ticket or make travel arrangements to go to the U.S. without confirmation of issuance of your visa.

 If you are unable to appear for the interview, you may reschedule the appointment at the Official Visa Information and Appointment system page.
 Rescheduling an appointment may result in a delay in processing your visa case.
 You should try to reschedule your appointment only if absolutely necessary

-The Immigration and Nationality Act (INA) requires that all immigrant visa applicants and certain non immigrant visa applicants (including K fiancee visa applicants), regardless of age, undergo a medical examination before receiving a visa.
+The Immigration and Nationality Act (INA) requires that all immigrant visa applicants and certain non immigrant visa applicants (including K fiancée visa applicants), regardless of age, undergo a medical examination before receiving a visa.
 The medical exam is valid for 6 months, unless there is a special medical condition, in which case the validity will be limited.
-Please click here (PDF 441KB) for detailed information.
+Please click here (PDF 2MB) for detailed information.